matismasters/mrwattson-api-public/doc/api.md

 The virtual parameters *SHOULD NOT BE PART OF THE REQUEST BODY*, they are just explanatory, and they will be part of the `compound field name`, which will most likely be `data`.

+## Changelog

+* Latest device reads is now accessed through the `Device` section on the docs
+* Change latest device reads to url /devices/123ABCDEF/reading_events/latest